-Information about Source Water Assessments
+Information about Source Water

-The TCEQ completed an assessment of your source water and results indicate that our sources have a low susceptibility to contaminants.
-The sampling requirements for your water system are based on this susceptibility and previous sample data.
-Any detections of these contaminants may be found in this Consumer Confidence Report.
-For more information on source water assessments and protection efforts at our system, contact Mark Patterson.
+'TCEQ completed an assessment of your source water, and results indicate that our sources have a low susceptibility to contaminants.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
+Any detections of these contaminants will be found in this Consumer Confidence Report.
+For more information on source water assessments and protection efforts at our system contact Mark Patterson at 903-429-3008.